 The folk dance of Haryana represents the main folk culture of this state.
 Many folk songs and dances of this state are related to harvest and festivals.
 One of the lesser-known dances of Haryana is the Phaag Dance.
 The word Phaag is derived from the word ‘Phalgun’.
 Phalgun is the 12th lunar month in the Hindu calendar and corresponds with the months of February/March of the Gregorian calendar.
 This month is significant because it marks the end of winter season and the onset of spring season.
 The name Phalgun became Phaag in common people’s language.
 The Phaag dance is performed by the agricultural folk of Haryana during the month of Phalgun to celebrate the colours of Spring.
 This seasonal dance is performed by the agricultural community of Haryana during the Phalgun month only because during this period the farmers have a little leisure time between sowing and harvesting.
 During this leisure time they dance and enjoy.
 They also celebrate and pray for a good harvest.
 As this dance is performed in the month of Holi (Hindu festival of colours), this dance is sometimes called ‘Holi Dance’.

 The Phaag dance is performed in Dhamaal style, which is a combination of songs and dance.
-This is a mixed dance performed by both men and women but sometimes it is performed only by men.
+This is dance performed by both men and women but sometimes it is performed only by men.
 In this dance men and women group together.
 The dance involves a variety of movements requiring sound coordination.
 The dancers dance to the rhythm, expressing their emotions through the movements of their hands, eyes and feet.

 As the Phaag dance is performed by the agricultural community, there are no special costumes for this dance.
 The dancers wear their daily clothing only.
 Women wear colourful ghaagra-choli (long skirt and blouse) with dupatta (scarf) and men wear dhoti-kurta with colourful pagdi (turban).
 Both men and women dance in a passionate way with joy and energy.
 If only men are performing the dance, then the songs will be different from those played when men and women dance together.
 The dance is accompanied by the beats of dhol, tasha, harmonium, dholak and nagada.